alisson-gomesc/jkniv/jkniv/jkniv-whinstone/src/site/content/markdown/index.md

 The project `jkniv-whinstone` define the repository contract between you service layer and the database with the interface `net.sf.jkniv.whinstone.Repository`.
 There are four repository flavors:

-- `jkniv-whinstone-jdbc` repository contract using directly jdbc access.
+- `jkniv-whinstone-jdbc` encapsulate the JDBC access with a simple repository contract.
 - `jkniv-whinstone-jpa2` encapsulate JPA access with a simple repository contract.
 - `jkniv-whinstone-cassandra` encapsulate cassandra access with a simple repository contract.
 - `jkniv-whinstone-couchdb` encapsulate http api to access with a simple repository contract.